dashlsl/pokemon-battle-game/README.md

-# PRG1203-Final-Project
+# Pokemon Battle Game (Text Based)
-This is final project (20%) for our Object Oriented Programming
+This is our final project for our Object Oriented Programming Fundamentals subject.
+- Implemented modular design with distinct Pokémon classes and ball types.
+- Demonstrated key OOP principles: inheritance, polymorphism, encapsulation, and loose coupling for flexible interactions.
+- Enhanced gameplay with a feature to save and view captured Pokémon, allowing strategic use in future battles.